-Sibutramine suppresses appetite by blocking the reuptake of the neurotransmitters serotonin and norepinephrine in the brain.
+Sibutramine suppresses appetite by blocking the reuptake of the neurotransmitters serotonin and norepinephrine in the brain (Yanovski & Yanovski, 2002, p.
+594).
 Though the drug won FDA approval in 1998, experiments to test its effectiveness for younger patients came considerably later.
 In 2003, University of Pennsylvania researchers Berkowitz, Wadden, Tershakovec, and Cronquist released the first double-blind placebo study testing the effect of sibutramine on adolescents, aged 13-17, over a 12-month period.
 Their findings are summarized in Table 1.

-The writer draws attention to an important article.
+Mirano draws attention to an important article.

-The writer uses a table to summarize the findings presented in two sources.
+Mirano uses a table to summarize the findings presented in two sources.